Minimal isometric dilations and operator models for the polydisc: A brief history of dilation on the polydisc

 In \cite{Mul:Vas}, Muller and Vasilescu gave a necessory and sufficient condition for a commuting multioperator to have spherical dilation in terms of positivity of certain operator polynomials involving $T$ and $T^*$.
 The dilation results of Sz.
 Nagy \cite{Nagy 1} for contractions and Agler \cite{Agler 2} for $m-$hypercontractions follow as a special case of the result due to Muller and Vasilescu.
-It is evident that unlike unitary dilation, the tuple of contractions that admit regular dilation can be completely characterized by Brehmers conditions \cite{Bre}.
-So, this means that Curto and Vasilescu in \cite{Cur:Vas 2} have found a bigger class of contractive tuples which admit commuting unitary dilation.
+It is evident that unlike unitary dilation, the tuple of contractions that admit regular dilations can be completely characterized by Brehmer's positivity conditions \cite{Bre}.
+So, this means that Curto and Vasilescu in \cite{Cur:Vas 2} have found a bigger class of contractive tuples which admit commuting unitary dilations.
 Later Grinshpan, Kaliuzhnyi, Verbovetskyi, Vinnikov and Woerdeman \cite{G:K:V:V:W} extended this result to a bigger class which was denoted by $\mathcal{P}^d_{p,q}$.
-Recently Barik, Das, Haria and Sarkar \cite{B:D:H:S} introduced a even larger class of commuting contractions, denoted by $\mathcal{T}^n_{p,q}(\mathcal{H})$, which dilate to commuting isometries.
+Recently Barik, Das, Haria and Sarkar \cite{B:D:H:S} introduced even a larger class of commuting contractions, denoted by $\mathcal{T}^n_{p,q}(\mathcal{H})$, which dilate to commuting isometries.
 Also, Barik and Das established a von-Neumann inequality for a tuple of commuting contractions belonging to $\mathcal{B}^n_{p,q}$.
-In the expository essay \cite{Lev:Sha}, Levy and Shalit have discussed a finite dimensional approach to dilation theory and have answered to some extent how much of dilation theory can be worked out within the realm of linear algebra.
+In the expository essay \cite{Lev:Sha}, Levy and Shalit discussed a finite dimensional approach to dilation theory and have answered to some extent how much of the dilation theory can work out within the realm of linear algebra.
 Also, an interested reader is referred to \cite{Mac:Sha 1} due to McCarthy and Shalit.
 In \cite{Sto:Sza}, Stochel and Szafraniec proposed a test for a commutative family of operators to have a unitary power dilation.
-For a detailed study of dilation theory an interested reader is referred to the nice survey articles by Bhattacharyya \cite{Bha 3} and Shalit \cite{Sha}.
+For a detailed study of dilation theory, an interested reader is also referred to the nice survey articles by Bhattacharyya \cite{Bha 3} and Shalit \cite{Sha}.